ArcticaProject/WebSites.WWW/content/markdown/community/index.md

 remote computing framework of enterprise grade and quality.

 The Arctica Project's greatest resource is people that contribute.
-People that feel attracted by what we do, people that join in and become part of our time.
+People that feel attracted by what we do, people that join in and become part of our team.

 We invite you to get in touch with us...